-WASHMobile is designed to identify, monitor, and address failing WASH infrastructure and to reduce water-borne illness rates in developing urban areas.
-The system can be broken down into three components:
+WASHMobile is designed to monitor water infrastructure to enable identification and repair of failing water points to reduce water-borne illness rates in developing urban areas.
+To do this, the system